-Good nutrition during pregnancy, and enough of it, is very important for your baby to grow and develop.
-You should consume about 300 more calories per day (600 extra per day if you’re carrying twins)than you did before you became pregnant.
+Good nutrition during pregnancy is very important for your baby's growth and development.
+You should take in about 300 more calories per day (600 a day if you're carrying twins) than you did before you became pregnant.

 Although nausea and vomiting during the first few months of pregnancy can make this difficult, try to eat a well-balanced diet and take prenatal vitamins.
 Here are some recommendations to keep you and your baby healthy.

 Goals for Healthy Eating When Pregnant

 - Eat a variety of foods to get all the nutrients you need.
 Aim for 6-11 servings of breads and grains, 2 to 4 servings of fruit, four or more servings of vegetables, four servings of dairy products, and three servings of protein sources (meat, poultry, fish, eggs or nuts), daily.
 Ease up on the fats and sweets.

 - Choose foods that are high in fiber, such as whole-grain breads, cereals, beans, pasta, and rice, as well as fruits and vegetables.
 Although it's best to get your fiber from foods, taking a fiber supplement can help you get enough.
 Examples include psyllium and methylcellulose.
 Talk with your doctor before starting any supplements.
 If you take a fiber supplement, start with a low dosage and slowly increase the amount you take.
 This can help prevent gas and cramping.
 It's also important to drink enough liquids when you increase your fiber intake.

 - Protein drives blood production, especially when it comes to iron that your body easily absorbs, like the kind from red meats, chicken, and shellfish.
 Your blood volume increases during pregnancy to supply your baby's blood.
 Opt for healthy proteins that aren't high in fat, like lean meats, fish, poultry, tofu and other soy products, beans, nuts, and egg whites.